antoinemcx/html-web-features-pack/README.md

 ## What you need to know

 The code of the different features are not commented much, you have to **understand the code before using it**.
-Indeed, copying code without making it your own is completely useless ; thank you in advance for your understanding !
+Copying code without making it your own is completely useless ; thank you in advance for your understanding !